Skip to main content

 MDs have always tried to limit the rights of optometrists, dentists, podiatrists, nurses, and other health care professions by maintaining restrictive state laws.

-In fact, optometrists are the only remaining doctorate-level healthcare provider in NH that is required to change state laws in order to provide the full scope of eye care taught in optometry school.
+In fact, optometrists are the only remaining doctorate-level health care provider in NH that is required to change state laws in order to provide the full scope of eye care taught in optometry school.

 A Professor of both Ophthalmology and Optometry's Perspective